 • Disrupt sleep

-• Cause withdrawal symptoms (headache, fatigue, brain fog, and irritability) when abstaining
+• Trigger withdrawal symptoms (headache, fatigue, brain fog, and irritability) when abstaining

 Moderating consumption is key to enjoying its benefits.

-As with most foods, coffee is a healthy beverage when consumed in moderation.
-The Dietary Guidelines for Americans recommends no more than five cups a day or on average 400 mg of caffeine.
-Another reason for moderate consumption is because too much, especially after mid-day, could interfere with getting a good night’s sleep and may create feelings of anxiety.
+Like most things in nutrition, balance matters.
+Coffee is a healthy beverage when consumed in moderation.
+The Dietary Guidelines for Americans recommends no more than about 400 mg of caffeine, or about 2-3 12-ounce cups.
+Too much, especially in the afternoon or evening, can interfere with sleep quality and may create feelings of anxiety.

 “The extra calories, sugar, and saturated fat in a coffee house beverage loaded with whipped cream and flavored syrup might offset any health benefits found in a basic black coffee.” – Harvard School of Public Health